tnscorcoran/light-4-j-plugin-wrapper/README.md

 	3.1 Add 4 3scale Services. ![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/1-3scaleServices.png)
 	Your first service will already exist with the name *API*.
 Edit it, choose Definition and change its name to Service A. System is *api* and is not editable.
 	For your remaining 3 Services, choose Create Service.
 Give each one a system name like *service-b* and a name like *Service B*, repeating for C and D.
-	3.1 Remove your 3scale Default Application Plans.
+	3.2 Setup & Remove your 3scale Default Application Plans.
 Open each Service and click on Publish Application Plans.
 	![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/2-Applications-PlansLink.png)
 	A will have 2, the others will have none.
 With Service A, there will be 2 a Basic and Unlimited.
 With the other 3 services, you'll need to create an Application Plan.
+Just enter a descriptive Name and System name (no spaces).
 For all 4, make sure the Default Plan is blank.
 This ensures when we create accounts, a default Application will not be created (we'll be doing this ourselves using the 3scale APIs).
 	![Alt text](https://github.com/tnscorcoran/light-4-j-plugin-wrapper/blob/master/_images/2-Applications-PlansList.png)
+	3.3 Retrieve your Service Tokens and Ids.
+First get your 4 Service Ids.
+Open each Service's Overview and get it as shown. (with 3scale On Prem this is likely to be a single or double digit number)

 4. Update your properties.